Our Rankings and Reputation

 The Government was not prepared to accept any amendment to the primary legislation.
 We have been told that they are very sympathetic to our students’ cause and that there may be scope for some subsequent modification of this position.
 However, we do not yet know what that will mean in practice.
 The Act contains provision for the Secretary of State to include additional groups of students in the prioritised category and we continue to press the case for our graduates.

-The Maltese Government have confirmed flexibility in the allocation of its Foundation Programme jobs this year.
-We are working closely with them on how this process is operationalised.
-Completion of the Malta Foundation Programme is recognised as an equivalent academic experience to completing the UK FP including full registration with the GMC at the successful completion of the two-year programme, but it will not give a doctor the same prioritisation status for UK Speciality Training.
+Completion of the Malta Foundation Programme is recognised in the UK as an equivalent academic experience to completing the UK FP including gaining full registration with the GMC at the successful completion of the two-year programme, but it will not give a doctor the same prioritisation status for UK speciality training.
+Students completing a Foundation Programme anywhere else are likely to be required to undertake formal assessment before being allowed to practice in the UK.

 We recognise that the situation is unsettling for our current students and we understand that this will be a concern to people considering applying to the QMUL Malta course.
-There are still many issues that require clarification and we are pursuing these.
+There are still many issues that require clarification and we are pursuing that clarification.
 We will continue to provide updates on the situation throughout the summer, so that applicants are informed of the most up-to-date information before they are required to make a final decision about accepting their offer to study on the MBBS Programme in Malta.

-Successful completion of the Foundation Year 1 programme is normally achieved within 12 months (in the UK, although the Foundation Programme lasts two years), and is marked by the award of a Certificate of Experience (the Malta Foundation Programme, also two years long, awards its certificate at the end of the two year programme).
+Successful completion of the Foundation Year 1 programme is normally achieved within 12 months (in the UK, although the full UK Foundation Programme lasts two years), and is marked by the award of a Certificate of Experience (the Malta Foundation Programme, also two years long, awards its certificate at the end of the two year programme).
 You will then be eligible to apply for full registration with the General Medical Council.
-You need full registration with a licence to practise for unsupervised medical practice in the NHS or private practice in the UK.
+You need full registration with a license to practise for unsupervised medical practice in the NHS or private practice in the UK.

 Recognition